-Nisha Gupta is the Ideas to Action Specialist for Culminating Undergraduate Experiences and an adjunct faculty member in women and gender studies.
-Her work focuses on the development of programs, courses, and projects of engagement, diversity, senior experiences and related critical thinking projects.
+Nisha Gupta is the Ideas to Action (i2a) specialist for Culminating Undergraduate Experiences (CUE) and an adjunct faculty member in women and gender studies.
+Her work focuses on the development of programs, courses and projects of engagement, diversity, senior-year experiences and critical thinking.
 She has worked in faculty development for over 20 years and as a faculty member in the Department of Women and Gender Studies at Syracuse University with a particular focus on the authentic self and the reflective teacher.

 Jeffrey L. Hieb is an associate professor in the Department of Engineering Fundamentals and has been a faculty member since 2008.
 He graduated Phi Beta Kappa, cum laude from Furman University with bachelor degrees in computer science and philosophy, and completed his Ph.D. in computer science engineering at UofL.
 Since completing his degree, he has been teaching engineering mathematics courses to first and second year engineering students and continuing his research in the area of high assurance security solutions for industrial control systems.
 Jeff is also interested in educational technology, and is working to develop and evaluate effective uses of Tablet PCs for classroom instruction.